kelvinhado/Android-Development/Get-Parse-Json-From-Network.md

 You can see that the response the Json is in the object *response* (the attribute the the onResponse method).
 So now we have to parse this json into an array of java objects.

-note that the *mTextView* is a TextView that you define in the main_activity.xml and matched.

 ### 3) Parse Json to Java Object Using Jackson